lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 Modelica model library of their product line, which allows a sales person to test and size equipment for a particular customer.

-The `HVAC Systems Editor` allows drag and drop of components from the `Model Library`, similar to what can be done in today's OS schematic editor.
+The `HVAC Systems Editor` allows drag and drop of components, which are read dynamically from the `Modelica Library AST`, similar to what can be done in today's OS schematic editor.
 In contrast, the `Schematic Editor` allows to freely place and graphically connect Modelica components.